-7.7 Climate Change
+7.6 Impacts of Climate Change

-The Government has previously studied the impact of climate change scenarios on the UK's road infrastructure.61 Possible climate impacts include:
+The Government has previously studied the impact of climate change scenarios on the UK's road infrastructure.59 Possible climate impacts include:

 - Increased/more intense rainfall events.

 - Wetter winters and drier summers.

 - Higher temperatures.